-This project is a collaborative partnership between Springfield, Eugene and Bethel School Districts, the University of Oregon, Pacific University and Northwest Christian University.
-These six organizations are working together to transform teacher preparation by designing a single pipeline capable of producing effective, culturally and linguistically diverse teachers.
+This project is a collaborative partnership between Lane Education Service District, Springfield Public School District, Eugene School District 4J and Bethel School District; the University of Oregon; Pacific University; Bushnell University and Lane Community College funded in partnership with the Educator Advancement Council.
+These eight organizations are working together to transform teacher preparation by designing a program to support diverse* candidate scholars.

-The project consists of four distinct focus areas including recruitment-selection, clinical practice, hiring-placement, and mentoring-induction.
-Taken together, the four areas and the proposed links within our project design yield the opportunity both to eliminate the gap between our changing student demographic and the demographic of our teaching staff while producing high quality teachers.
+The project consists of four distinct focus areas including recruitment, clinical practice, hiring-placement, and mentoring.
+Taken together, the four areas and the proposed links within our project design yield the opportunity to help reduce the persistent diversity gap in our teacher workforce.

-While the Pathways in Education program helps to cover the cost of tuition, it is not intended to completely fund a student’s education.
-Participants will need to pay application fees, housing, textbooks, testing fees, licensure fees, fingerprinting, additional tuition and other educational items as needed.
+While the Pathways Program helps to cover the cost of tuition, it is not intended to completely fund a student’s education.
+Participants will need to pay application fees, housing, textbooks, testing fees, licensure fees, additional tuition and other educational items as needed.

-Applicants are required to complete a FAFSA by the end of February each year and are encouraged to visit the Office of Student Access and Completion website for more information pertaining to the Oregon Opportunity Grant, Oregon Promise (and the Oregon Student Aid Application – ORSAA).
+Applicants are required to complete a FAFSA by the end of February each year and are encouraged to visit the Office of Student Access and Completion for a full list of grants and scholarships, like the Oregon Opportunity Grant, Oregon Promise, as well as other resources to support your education.

-The online application window will open December 2, 2019 and close on January 10, 2020.
+The online application window will open in late summer/fall.
 The application includes standard personal information, short answer and essay questions, unofficial transcripts, and three reference checks (electronic form sent directly to the individuals listed in your online application).

-If you have any questions, please contact the program coordinator, Nicole Reyes at (541) 726-3207 or via email at firstname.lastname@example.org.
+If you have any questions, please contact the Teacher Pathways Program Specialist, Chemika Bolden at 541-461-8235 or firstname.lastname@example.org.